E-tanok/RecommandationSystem/README.md

 # Acknowledgement :

-This project have been made thanks to modifications on the [HTML5 template](https://templated.co/hielo) provided by [templated.co](https://templated.co/).
+This project was realized thanks to modifications on the [HTML5 template](https://templated.co/hielo) provided by [templated.co](https://templated.co/).